guming3d/minggu.github.io/main_page.md

+---
 layout: page
-title: "about me"
+title: "About Me"
-permalink: /about
+permalink: /about/

-Hello, this is George
+---

+Hello, this is George.
+This page moved to `about.md`.
+Leaving this file for historical reference; feel free to remove if not needed.